- CRICOS code: 073303C

 What will I study?

-The JD course comprises 24 subjects, including 16 compulsory subjects required for admission to legal practice within Australia.
+The Juris Doctor (JD) course comprises 24 subjects, including 16 compulsory subjects required for admission to legal practice within Australia.

 You can pursue particular areas of interest through elective subject selection.
 Melbourne Law School’s elective offering is extensive and continually evolving to reflect current developments in law and legal practice.
+Examples of electives include commercial law, international human rights law and new technology law.
 You also have the opportunity to undertake an elective subject from the Melbourne Law Masters program.

 Melbourne Law School offers a variety of course structures to provide you with flexibility to tailor your studies.
 The full-time course is three years, but you can extend to three and a half or four years.
 You can also accelerate to two and a half years, subject to approval.
 The part-time course can be completed in four to six years.
 All study commences with the intensive subject Legal Method and Reasoning in February each year.